 A Word About Pesticides

-Try to avoid pesticides which kill our bees such as cyfluthrin and neonicotinoids like imidicloprid.
+Try to avoid neonicotinoid pesticides which kill our bees such as cyfluthrin and imidicloprid.
 Consider attracting birds and wildlife (the worm's natural predators) instead, or opt for organic controls.

 It may be a nuisance to find that raccoons and skunks have been grub-hunting in your lawn, but they are actually helping.
 Placing garden netting with lawn staples in these areas at night will dissuade them.
 They don't like to get their feet tangled in it.